Doonesbury by Garry Trudeau for August 10, 2013

 12. Calamityjane

-Saturday's Child about 11 years ago
+Saturday's Child over 11 years ago

 Texas is worthless.
 Why should the currency be any different?
 LOL